Otacrob/Metasploitable3/README.md

 ## 📘 Introduction

-This lab simulates a real-world penetration test against the vulnerable VM **Metasploitable3** using **Kali Linux** as the attacking machine.
-The goal is to perform reconnaissance, exploitation, and privilege escalation, while documenting every step through screenshots.
+This lab simulates a real-world penetration test against the vulnerable VM Metasploitable3 using Kali Linux as the attacking machine.
+The goal of this lab is to highlight the vulnerabilities of an outdated system and emphasize the importance of keeping machines patched.
+Through a series of steps including reconnaissance, exploitation, and privilege escalation, we demonstrate how attackers can compromise unpatched systems — documenting each phase with detailed screenshots.

----

 ## 🛠️ Lab Setup